What’s a Driving Question Board and How Does It Shift Students from Learning Science to Actively DOING Science?

 Once the temporary poster or sticky notes are collected, the teacher prepares the actual DQB to be posted in the classroom.
 It features the driving question and the students' sorted questions under corresponding categories or sub-questions.
 The DQB serves as a visual roadmap, helping students track their progress, revisit previous activities, and make connections between their investigations and the overarching driving question.
 Artifacts, sample work, and photographs related to the unit can also be displayed alongside the questions, reinforcing the learning journey.

-The Purpose of the Driving Question Board
+What is the Purpose of the Driving Question Board?

 The Driving Question Board serves multiple purposes that enhance student engagement and learning.
 Firstly, it provides explicit connections between activities and the context set by the driving question, acting as a roadmap that organizes and showcases students' progress.
 Secondly, it scaffolds the practice of asking questions, developing students' questioning skills and critical thinking abilities.
 Additionally, the DQB fosters a sense of ownership and community among learners, as it is a collaborative creation that reflects their unique inquiries and investigations.

-Developing and Using the Driving Question Board
+Tips to Start Developing and Using the Driving Question Board

 To effectively utilize the DQB as an interactive tool, certain practices are recommended.
 The board should be regularly revisited, allowing the teacher to make connections between activities and the driving question.
 This ensures that students remain focused and engaged throughout the unit.
 Teacher questioning plays a vital role in modeling the type of questions students should ask, fostering a deeper understanding of the subject matter.
 Teacher questioning can help students figure out gaps in their preliminary thinking, help uncover ideas students take for granted, and spark students' realization that their current explanations are insufficient.
 By integrating these practices, the DQB becomes a powerful resource that cultivates student-centeredness and curiosity.

-Transforming Science Learning in Your Classroom
+Transform Science Learning in Your Classroom with a Driving Question Board!

 The Driving Question Board not only transforms the learning experience but also prepares students for the STEM jobs of the future.
 By engaging students in active science inquiry and developing their questioning skills, the DQB cultivates the essential competencies needed in real-world STEM fields.
 In these jobs, professionals must be able to ask meaningful questions, think critically, and work collaboratively to solve complex problems.
 The DQB serves as a training ground for these skills, as students learn to explore, investigate, and analyze scientific phenomena.